New hope for pancreatic cancer: targeted drug shows promise in early trial

 Summary

-This study tested a drug called niraparib in 32 people with advanced pancreatic cancer that has specific gene changes (BRCA, PALB2, or others).
+This study tested a drug called niraparib in 32 people with advanced pancreatic cancer that has certain gene changes (like BRCA).
 The goal was to see if the drug could slow down or stop the cancer from growing.
-While not a cure, the treatment aims to control the disease and may offer a new option for patients with these genetic features.
+While not a cure, it offers a targeted treatment option for patients with these specific genetic features.

 Get updates